bghira/SimpleTuner/TUTORIAL.md

 Foundational models like Stable Diffusion are built using 10% caption drop-out, meaning the model is shown an "empty" caption instead of the real one, about 10% of the time.
 This ends up substantially improving the quality of generations when using no negative prompt, especially for prompts that involve subject matter that do not exist in your training data.

-Disabling caption dropout can damage the model's ability to generalise to unseen prompts.
+Disabling caption dropout can damage the model's general quality.
 Conversely, using too much caption dropout will damage the model's ability to adhere to prompts.

 A value of 25% seems to provide some additional benefits such as reducing the number of required steps during inference on v-prediction models, but the resulting model will be prone to forgetting.

+Flux has [its own series of considerations](/documentation//quickstart/FLUX.md) and should be investigated before beginning training.

 ### Advanced Configuration